Voices from Beyond: Production

 The plot for Voices from Beyond was written by Lucio Fulci and Daniele Stroppa, based on a short story Fulci had published in the Gazzetta di Firenze which was later collected in a 1992 anthology of Fulci's short stories titled Le lune nere.
 Fulci wrote the short story initially with the intention of developing it into a screenplay later.
-Fulci asked screenwriter Piero Regnoli to work on the screenplay with him.
+He asked screenwriter Piero Regnoli to work on the screenplay with him.

 The film was made in early 1991.
 When filming, the crew had access to a villa once owned by Luchino Visconti.

 The film's end credits added "This film is dedicated to my few real friends, in particular to Clive Barker and Claudio Carabba".
 Biographer Troy Howarth wrote "Barker's nightmarish visions of hellish horror definitely owe a bit to Fulci's celebrated horror films of the 1980s, of course, while Carabba was one of the few critics in Italy who took Fulci and his work seriously."

 Release

-Voci dal profondo was released theatrically in Italy on March 1, 1994 at a running time of 89 minutes.
+Voices from Beyond was screened at the Cannes Film Market on May 11, 1991 and received no further theatrical screenings after.
+Voices from Beyond was released as Voci dai profondo in Italy on home video by Empire in 1991.

-It was later released on home video in the United States and the United Kingdom as Voices from Beyond with a running time of 85 minutes.
+It was released on home video in the United States and United Kingdom as Voices from Beyond with a running time of 85 minutes.

 Reception

 Fulci spoke about the film stating he did "love it very much.
 It's a wonderful movie with the wrong cast" specifically describing Karina Huff as "unpleasant, Del Prete is completely out of the role, the mother-in-law is too wicked and you understand immediately that she is the killer."

+In Mad Movies, a reviewer said that the Voices From Beyond gave them hope for Fulci's future work as a director after more recent work like Aenigma, Murder Rock and Sodoma's Ghost while finding his work on his more intellectual focus on the film and some techniques were "as ambitious as they are unsuccessful."